henrymyers/lorembarnak/README.md

 const specificLength = getText(10);
 ```

+## Visual Studio Code extension
+A visual studio code extension was created.
+This extension can insert text generated with this lib in your files.
+To install the extension please read the [README](https://github.com/hecht-a/vscode-lorem-barnak/blob/master/README.md) or go to the [vscode marketplace](https://marketplace.visualstudio.com/items?itemName=HECHTAxel.lorem-barnak).

 ## Contributing

 If you have any juicy swear suggestions or think a rule should be added, don't hesitate to open an issue or a pull request!